miho/occ-for-occ-csg/opencascade/dox/user_guides/modeling_algos/modeling_algos.md

 @figure{/user_guides/modeling_algos/images/modeling_algos_image056.png,"Deflection parameters of BRepMesh_IncrementalMesh algorithm",420}

-Linear deflection limits the distance between triangles and the face interior.
+There are additional options to control behavior of the meshing of face interior: *DeflectionInterior* and *AngleInterior*. *DeflectionInterior* limits the distance between triangles and the face interior. *AngleInterior* (used for tessellation of B-spline faces only) limits the angle between normals (N1, N2 and N3 in the picture) in the nodes of every link of the triangle.
+There is an exception for the links along the face boundary edges, "Angular Deflection" is used for them during edges discretization.

-@figure{/user_guides/modeling_algos/images/modeling_algos_image057.png,"Linear deflection",420}
+@figure{/user_guides/modeling_algos/images/modeling_algos_image057.png,"Linear and angular interior deflections",420}

 Note that if a given value of linear deflection is less than shape tolerance then the algorithm will skip this value and will take into account the shape tolerance.